 Get it right, and your revenue will skyrocket.

-What is customer churn rate?
+What is the customer churn rate?

 Defining revenue churn rate

-Once you have both numbers, divide the number of customers that left by the number of customers at the start of the month.
-This will be your basic churn rate.
+To calculate churn for a given month, check how many customers you have at the start of the month.
+Then, take a look at how many of those customers leave by the end of the month.
+Once you have both numbers, divide the number of churned customers by the number of customers at the start of the month to get your basic churn rate.
 Multiply it by 100 to get a percentage.

 Segmenting churn rate